morokhalid16/advanced-python-test/README.md

     "categorieenseigne" : ""
 }
 ```
   1) Read the json file.
-Parse it and store it a variable called product_list
+Parse it and store it in a variable called product_list
   2) Write a function called `clean_cat` that can remove the NULL fields of each category
   (*For example when calling clean_cat on "2076,3B,19C,138D,NULL,NULL" the output should be "2076,3B,19C,138D".*)
   3) Apply this function to all products

 ## Exercise 2 (35 min)
 +    **The files are located in third_part/data**
-+    **There is two shops' data and one file with an extract of our asset data repository**
++    **There are two shops' data and one file with an extract of our asset data repository**

 1) Import raw data from shops